KennethDoerflein/ESP32Clock/README.md

 #### 1. WiFi Configuration

-- A list of available WiFi networks is automatically scanned and displayed.
-- Click on a network name to populate the SSID field.
-- Enter the password for the selected network and click **"Save & Connect"**.
+- Enter the SSID and password for the selected network and click **"Save & Connect"**.
 - The device will save the credentials and restart to connect to your WiFi network.
 On success, the display will show the new IP address assigned by your router.
 You can now access the web interface from this new IP address on your local network.

 #### 2. Clock Settings